tdolby-at-uk-ibm-com/ace-demo-sap-unittest/README-codespaces.md

 ##  Codespace devcontainer

-Codespaces for this repo use the [ace-minimal devcontainer](https://github.com/trevor-dolby-at-ibm-com/ace-docker/tree/main/experimental/devcontainers) which is built on the standard Ubuntu devcontainer with ACE and Maven installed.
-The container is pre-built for faster startup, but could also be run as a docker build during codespace startup.
+Codespaces for this repo use the [ace MQ client devcontainer](https://github.com/trevor-dolby-at-ibm-com/ace-docker/tree/main/experimental/devcontainers) which is built on the standard Ubuntu devcontainer with ACE, MQ client, and Maven installed.
+The container is pre-built for faster startup, but can also be run as a docker build during codespace startup via "New with options" on the codespaces panel.